higgi13425/rmrwr-book/_book/io05-importing.md

 ## Error in remote_to_local(file, format = format): Unrecognized file format.
 Try specifying with the format argument.
 ```

 It can be very convenient to use {rio} for unusual file types.
+You can read more about the [rio package](https://www.rdocumentation.org/packages/rio/versions/0.5.29)

 ## Data exploration with glimpse, str, and head/tail